Find Local Ingredients

 - Two course menu using at least 2 local ingredients and more if you can

-- The menu must have a summer theme as the finals are in the summer.
-Try and use ingredients that are in season in May & June
+- The menu must have a summer theme as we hope to hold a final next summer.
+Try and use ingredients that are in season in June/July.

 - A salad element should be included in the menu - a plant based dish with a dressing,

 - There is 90 minutes to cook your 2 dishes and you should cook 2 portions of each dish.

 - The budget of £25 for ingredients.
 If you get through to the final we give you money for ingredients.

 Step 2 Tips for Teachers (click to view)